themorlan/openREM/docs/install_windows.rst

     * Rename ``E:\venv\Lib\site-packages\openrem\remapp\migrations\0001_initial.py.1-0-upgrade`` to ``0001_initial.py``

-    Import the database - update the path to the database backup file you copied from the old server:
+    Import the database - update the path to the database backup file you copied from the old server.
+These steps can take a long time depending on the size of the database and the resources of the server:

     .. code-block::